opentaps/open-climate-investing/book/Structuring-Portfolios.md

 Outside of a few high quant shops, though, most investors just don't think of things in factor terms.
 We don't show up to work thinking "I got to adjust my HML today because I see a big move for low book value stocks next month."

 Instead, we show up to work like shopaholics heading to the mall.
 Most investors, whether individuals or big institutions, show up every morning looking to hunt down the latest bargains (those are your value investors), the latest and greatest (growth/momentum), or the truly unique, one-of-a-kind Sneakerhead finds (special situations, distressed, arbitrage.)
 We then tuck away our finds and reminisce about how we found each bargain in our collection.
-We can tell you exactly how it felt on the day we bought our favorite stock/bond/derivative years after the deed.
-Even the ones who trade in esoteric derivatives using full blown models are like that.
-They just know their investments by serial numbers instead of company names, and think of them in terms of weird metrics instead of real people.
+We can tell you exactly how it felt on the day we bought our favorite stock/bond/derivative years after the trade.
+Even the ones who trade in esoteric derivatives are like that.
+They just know their investments by serial numbers instead of company names, and think of them in terms of mathematical models instead of real people.

 For individual investors and funds managed by star stockpickers, that's usually it.
 They know what they know, and they're so good at it, they don't need to bother with a little bit of everything else.
-You don't get to listen to Uncle Harvey talk about his buying Microsoft, AOL, Facebook, or Tesla in the early days, then explain about the utilities and non-bank financials he bought to diversify his portfolio.
+You never hear Uncle Harvey talk about his buying Microsoft, AOL, Facebook, or Tesla in the early days, then explain about the utilities and non-bank financials he bought to diversify his portfolio.

 At larger firms, there is (usually) some adult supervision involved, in the form of a Chief Investment Officer (CIO) or investment committee, or both.
 They'll look over the portfolio and gather the key metrics, usually an overall risk measure (duration for bonds, market beta for stocks) and a sector breakdown.
 These metrics are compared to the index that the portfolio is benchmarked against.
 The adult supervision is there to make sure that the differences are reasonable, that the portfolio manager is not taking too much risk.
 Here is where we could have some fun.